pdxparrot/assets/SETUP.md

 # Viewer

-* Create a new Camera/{Player / GameViewer} script that overrides one of the Game Viewers that implements the IPlayerViewer interface
 * Create an empty Prefab and add the project Viewer script to it
   * Layer: Viewer
   * Add a camera under the prefab (Camera)